idea-statica/iom-examples/rcs/rcs-prestressed beam.md

 ## Materials
-To create new project, these types of materials have to be defined:
+To create a new project, these types of materials have to be defined:
--	new concrete material
+-	a new concrete material
 ```csharp
 //Concrete material
 MatConcreteEc2 mat = new MatConcreteEc2();